cipherstash/eqlpy/README.md

 - **Data type handling**: Supports various data types including integers, booleans, dates, floats, text, and JSONB.
 - **Database formatting**: Converts Python data types to the format required by EQL for database operations.
 - **Parsing and reconstruction**: Parses and reconstructs data from the database back into Python types.

+## Supported database packages

+Currently, eqlpy supports either of the following database packages:

+* psycopg 3
+* sqlalchemy + psycopg 2

+For code examples of storing and querying encrypted data with [CipherStash Proxy](https://cipherstash.com/docs/getting-started/cipherstash-proxy) using those packages, refer to [examples directory](examples/) and [integration tests](tests/integration/).

 ## Installation